UMass Boston

 Stipend: Participants receive $11,000 for the 10-week period, which includes a stipend of $7,000, plus a room and board allowance of $4,800.

-The Campus: The University of Massachusetts Boston is located south of downtown Boston on a peninsula extending into scenic Boston Harbor.
+The Campus: UMass Boston is located south of downtown Boston on a peninsula extending into scenic Boston Harbor.
 The 17,000-student campus shares the peninsula with the John F. Kennedy Presidential Library and Museum and the Edward M. Kennedy Institute for the United States Senate.
 The UMass Boston Biology Department consists of about 28 full-time faculty, graduate students working toward MS and PhD degrees, and undergraduate students.
 The Department is housed in the state-of-the-art Integrated Sciences Complex.
 The resources of the Department and the University—recreational facilities, library, computer facilities, and Campus Center—are available to REU participants.

-The following research opportunities are available in summer 2024.
+The following research opportunities are available in summer 2025.

-Immune cell development: Juliet Girard’s lab studies the molecular mechanisms that govern blood cell development (hematopoiesis) using the fruit fly Drosophila melanogaster as a model system.
+Immune cell development.
+Juliet Girard’s lab studies the molecular mechanisms that govern blood cell development (hematopoiesis) using the fruit fly Drosophila melanogaster as a model system.
 Insights into the molecular mechanisms that underlie blood formation are necessary to understand the causes of blood diseases such as leukemia.
 Drosophila blood cells are immune cells with functional similarities to human myeloid cells such as macrophages, and despite the vast evolutionary distance that separates these two organisms, their blood cells employ some of the same molecular pathways for their development.
 The Girard lab investigates the process by which undifferentiated blood progenitor cells differentiate into a variety of specialized blood cell types, both under normal conditions and a during an immune response.
 Their approach to this research combines the power of Drosophila genetics and microscopy with newer single cell and molecular techniques.

-Social decision-making in fish schools: Many animals are able to expand their sensory and decision-making abilities by living in a group.
+Social decision-making in fish schools.
+Many animals are able to expand their sensory and decision-making abilities by living in a group.
 In a sense, by sharing information with groupmates, animals in a group can function as a “superorganism.”
 Albert Kao’s lab studies the conditions under which such collective intelligence can emerge (and when it fails).
 In the lab, we are conducting experiments on fish schools, utilizing technology to automatically record and track the movements of individual fish.
 REU students will participate in these experiments, and, if they are interested, develop mathematical models to simulate the behavior of the fish.

-Circadian rhythms, mRNA regulation, and metabolism: Almost every organism on the planet uses a circadian clock to tell time and align behaviors with the 24-hour light/dark cycle.
-Tina Kelliher’s lab studies how the circadian clock functions under different nutrient environments using the fungal model system Neurospora crassa, including how mRNAs and proteins are directly modified to maintain the ~24-hour circadian cycle period length.
+Circadian rhythms, mRNA regulation, and metabolism.
+Almost every organism on the planet uses a circadian clock to tell time and align behaviors with the 24-hour light/dark cycle.
+Christina Kelliher’s lab studies how the circadian clock functions under different nutrient environments using the fungal model system Neurospora crassa, including how mRNAs and proteins are directly modified to maintain the ~24-hour circadian cycle period length.
 REU students will have the opportunity to develop molecular biology experimental design and/or bioinformatic skillsets, including Neurospora crassa culturing, PCR, construct cloning, RT-qPCR, Western blots, RNA-Sequencing, and/or untranslated region (UTR) transcriptome annotation.

-Ecological genomics of plants: How do we ensure that we have plentiful food and healthy ecosystems?
+Ecological genomics of plants.
+How do we ensure that we have plentiful food and healthy ecosystems?
 One solution is to study plants!
 Brook Moyers' lab studies the genetic basis of plant adaptation to stressful environments, including drought in crops, heavy metals in salt marshes, and habitat loss in wild plant populations.
 To do this, the lab uses techniques from the fields of molecular genetics, plant physiology, evolutionary biology, engineering, and computer science.
 REU students will develop projects that integrate across these fields and develop skills in experimental design, plant cultivation, genetic analysis, and bioinformatics.

-Neurobiology of vision and vitamin A deficiency: Vitamin A is essential for vision, and vitamin A deficiency is the leading cause of preventable childhood blindness.
+Neurobiology of vision and vitamin A deficiency.
+Vitamin A is essential for vision, and vitamin A deficiency is the leading cause of preventable childhood blindness.
 However, the underlying mechanisms remain poorly understood.
 Jens Rister’s group uses transcriptomics, proteomics, and genetics in the model organism Drosophila melanogaster to elucidate how vitamin A deficiency affects the eye.
 Recently, the group has identified proteins that respond to vitamin A deficiency and stabilize damaged photoreceptors.
 REU students will use genetics as well as molecular techniques to analyze the function of these proteins and will visualize their expression using confocal microscopy.

-Ecology and evolution of insect herbivores: One-third of all multicellular species on Earth are insects that eat plants.
+Ecology and evolution of insect herbivores.
+One-third of all multicellular species on Earth are insects that eat plants.
 These insect herbivores are key to environmental health, being food for other trophic levels, pollinators, or agricultural pests.
 Thus, to conserve natural habitats and our food supply, we must know how insect herbivores are affected by their food plants and by the animals that eat them.
 But after decades of research, we still do not know why insect herbivores feed on particular plants, most of them being considered dietary specialists.
 Mayra Vidal’s lab explores how natural enemies and host plant quality can influence the diet of generalist herbivores.
 REU students will participate in experiments that focus on the performance of caterpillars on different host plant species, in field surveys of natural populations, and potentially in genetic analyses of generalist populations.

 Eligibility and Application Details: